maximilienroberti/Scriptor-blog/README.md

 ### Netlify

 This theme is prepared to be hosted on [Netlify](https://www.netlify.com/).
 All you need to do is create a new private repository on GitHub or GitLab.
 Upload the theme to the repository and link your repo to Netlify.
 Please check [this link](https://www.netlify.com/blog/2015/10/28/a-step-by-step-guide-jekyll-3.0-on-netlify/#step-2-link-to-your-github) with the step by step guidelines.

+### GitHub Pages

+This theme can be deployed on GitHub pages.
+To do so, you just have to fork this repersitory, rename it by username.github.io, do a first push then go to https://username.github.io .

 ### Amazon S3